blok-ui/blok.platform.static/readme.md

 Blok's static platform is designed to work seamlessly with [blok.platform.dom](https://github.com/blok-ui/blok.platform.dom).
 The only code that should be different is which `Platform` you use.

-Right now, `blok.ssr.Platform` has only one method: `render`.
+Right now, `blok.ssr.Platform` has only one static method: `render`.
 Using it might look something like this:

 ```haxe
 import blok.Html;